markatwork1/Firstdrafts/Uniswap Weekly Update 14-1-22.md

 | Name          | Category      | Link   |
 | ------------- |:-------------:| :-----:|
 | Should Uniswap Provide Voltz with v3 Additional Use Grant | Temperature Check | [Discuss](https://gov.uniswap.org/t/should-uniswap-provide-voltz-with-v3-additional-use-grant/15669)

+- This was heavily discussed in January 12th, 2022 Community Call #18 with members of the Voltz team

+- Voltz will formally request permission from Uniswap to make use of the concentrated liquidity mechanism and in return will provide Uniswap with 1% of Voltz tokens, not yet in ideation.

 | Name          | Category      | Link   |